NathanielCogneaux/Master_Thesis_UQ/README.md

 Compatible with any pre-trained model (LeNet, VGG, ResNet, WideResNet, etc.).

 ✅ **Single-pass**
-Provides multiple outputs in a without multiple inferences.
+Provides multiple outputs with just one inference, no sampling is needed.

 ✅ **Efficient & Scalable**
 Achieves near SoTA results with drastically lower computational cost.